 Other departments can also create and store files in the system.
 In principle, it makes sense to give every employee at least read-only access so that everyone has access to uniform content and information.

-3. You Need to Optimize Files for Storage and Delivery
+3. You Need to Optimise Files for Storage and Delivery

 Even in companies with standard processes, people have different hardware and systems they use, even within the same teams.
 Apple products use different formats than Windows systems, which use different formats from devices using an Android OS.

-By using a digital asset management solution with dynamic delivery and image optimization already built-in, you will save your team time and resources converting files, establish a standardized way of working, and ultimately increase the speed with which you can deliver new content.
+By using digital asset management solutions with dynamic delivery and image optimisation already built-in, you will save your team time and resources converting files, establish a standardised way of working, and ultimately increase the speed with which you can deliver new content.

-Online stores have to manage extraordinary amounts of digital files.
-To do this effectively, they need to combine various functions like DAM, PIM, MAM, content management, and other processes to form a function called product experience management.
+Online stores have to manage extraordinary amounts of digital assets.
+To do this effectively, they need to combine various functions like DAM, PIM, MRM, content management, and other processes to form a function called product experience management.

-Therefore, the biggest benefits of digital asset management for eCommerce is how it enables you to manage large volumes of images, videos, and product information in a scalable manner.
+Therefore, the biggest benefits of DAM for e-commerce is how it enables you to manage large volumes of images, videos, and product information in a scalable manner.

-A DAM system enables easy and quick access to any asset related to any of your products at any time and provides the foundation all other systems operate on top of.
+A DAM for retail enables easy and quick access to any asset related to any of your products at any time and provides the foundation all other systems operate on top of.

-Since you must update and maintain your content regularly, it’s best to develop a digital asset management implementation plan, so you can properly incorporate the system into your company’s existing workflows and shop systems.
+Since you must update and maintain your content regularly, it’s best to develop a DAM system implementation plan, so you can properly incorporate the system into your company’s existing workflows and shop systems.

-For eCommerce brands, digital asset management should also include distribution of optimized files directly to your partner retailers’ shops.
+For e-commerce brands, digital asset management should also include distribution of optimised files directly to your partner retailers’ shops.
 This saves time-consuming conversion and publication processes for digital content.

 Digital Asset Management for International Companies